lexzaiello/dowlandaiello.github.io/content/posts/skm/introduction.md

 +++
-title = "Towards a Dependently-Typed Binderless Combinator Calculus" date = "2025-07-18T13:27:42-07:00"
+title = "Towards a Dependently-Typed SK Combinator Calculus" date = "2025-07-18T13:27:42-07:00"
-#dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
+#dateFormat = "2006-01-02"
-author = "Alexandra Zaldivar Aiello" authorTwitter = "lexzaiello" #do not include @ cover = ""
+author = "Alexandra Zaldivar Aiello" authorTwitter = "lexzaiello" cover = ""
-tags = ["lambda calculus", "type theory"] keywords = ["", ""]
-description = "In this post, I outline a proposed dependent type theory for the binderless SK calculus.
-I link the project's textbook, where you can learn more about my efforts." showFullContent = false readingTime = false hideComments = false
+tags = ["lambda calculus", "type theory"] keywords = ["lambda calculus", "type theory"] description = "In this post, I outline a proposed dependent type theory for the binderless SK calculus.
+I link the project's textbook, where you can learn more about my efforts."
 +++

 # Dependently-Typed SK is Possible

 *To see more on this project, click [here](https://lexzaiello.com/sk-lean).*

 The \\(SK\\) combinator calculus is a computational system equivalent to the $\lambda$ calculus.
 Dependent type theories are systems which add type information to a program such that types can "depend" on terms.
 That is, the execution of the program can create new types.
-As of yet, adding dependent typing to the SK calculus was thought impossible.
-I, however, have done it.
+As of yet, adding dependent typing to the SK calculus was thought impossible due to its lack of variables.
 By adding one combinator, the $M$ combinator which does dynamic reflection, I have successfully created the first dependently-typed $SK$ calculus.

 ## Progress